People of Headington: Etheldreda Janet Laing (née Winkfield)

 Etheldreda’s husband

-Charles Miskin Laing was born in the port of Rotherhithe in London in 1862/3 (St Mary’s parish, birth registered first quarter of 1863), the son of Charles Parkinson Benjamin Laing (a master mariner born in Witham, Essex in c.1815) and Mary Ann Lawson.
+Charles Miskin Laing was born at Lower Road in the port of Rotherhithe in London on 8 February 1863 and baptised at All Saints Church there on 29 April.
+He was the son of Charles Parkinson Benjamin Laing (a master mariner born in Witham, Essex in c.1815) and Mary Ann Lawson.
 His parents were married at Rotherhithe in the first quarter of 1862, and he was their only child.

 The 1871 census shows Charles aged 8 living with his parents at 12 Lee Terrace, Lewisham, London with three servants (a cook, parlour maid, and housemaid).